Outerbridgeio/Outerbridge/README.md

 	yarn run dev
 	```
 	Any code changes will reload the app automatically on http://localhost:8080

+## Documentation
+Official Outerbridge docs can be found under: https://docs.outerbridge.io

+## Support
+Feel free to ask any questions, raise problems, and request new features in [discussion](https://github.com/Outerbridgeio/Outerbridge/discussions)

 ## Contributing
 See [contributing guide](CONTRIBUTING.md).
 Reach out to us at [Discord](https://discord.gg/Y9VE4ykPDJ) if you have any questions or issues.